ecr05/MSM_HOCR/README.md

 FastPD - FSL have obtained a licence for this and the necesary version of this library will be released in the next version of FSL

-Currently this repository is for development only, and compilation may not run smoothly.
-If you are interested in obtaining binaries of the code please visit here: https://www.doc.ic.ac.uk/~ecr05/MSM_HOCR_v1/.
-Otherwise contact as emma.robinson[at]kcl.ac.uk

 To Compile:

 see https://github.com/ecr05/MSM_HOCR_macOSX/blob/master/compilation_instructions